Nexus-Mods/NexusMods.App/docs/development-guidelines/UIStylingGuidelines.md

 #### Scaling Icons

-!!! warning "To change the Size of an icon, it needs to have its `FontSize` property set."
+!!! warning "`UnifiedIcon`s are assumed to be square, and should not have their `Width` and `Height` properties set."

-    Changing the `Width` and `Height` properties will change the bounds of the icon, but not visually scale it.
+    The `Size` property should be used instead, which will scale the underlying icon to the specified size regardless of type.

-Font size closely matches the size of the icon, e.g. `FontSize="16"` should be equivalent to `Width="16" Height="16"`.
+`Size="16"` should be equivalent to `Width="16" Height="16"`.

 ### Using Styles in the UI